QNET ANSWERS

 Why is QNET so often referred to as QNET scam, a pyramid scheme, and/or a fraudulent business aimed at cheating people?

-On the other hand, legitimate direct selling companies focus on the real value of their products, transparent compensation, and sustainable customer demand.
+Legitimate direct selling companies focus on the real value of their products, transparent compensation, and sustainable customer demand.
 These companies earn revenue primarily through the sale of high-quality products or services via their independent distributors (the direct sellers), provide fair refund and return policies, and reward those distributors for genuine retail activity.
 This is exactly how QNET functions.

-QNET operates a product-focused business model, backed by clear policies, fair compensation, and strict adherence to international direct selling guidelines.
+QNET operates a product-focussed business model, backed by clear policies, fair compensation, and strict adherence to international direct selling guidelines.
 Independent Distributors earn only when products are sold.
 With a diverse portfolio of wellness, lifestyle, education, and travel products, strong consumer protection measures, and long-term membership in respected industry associations, QNET demonstrates the hallmarks of a legitimate and ethical direct selling company.

 QNET scam or lack of understanding?

-We know that some people in network marketing may engage in unethical practices, making the industry an easy target for slurs like this.
-QNET has always complied with local regulations in any country it has operated in, paid taxes, contributed to numerous philanthropic activities, and reinvested in the country.
+QNET operates in countries with the most sophisticated and stringent laws and regulations governing this industry, such as Singapore, Hong Kong, and Germany, where our operations are completely legal and compliant with local laws.
+QNET has always complied with local regulations in any country where it has operated, paid taxes, contributed to numerous philanthropic activities, and reinvested in the local economy.
 We also instil a strict code of professional conduct in our distributors and penalise those who violate our Policies and Procedures.

 To help combat this issue, it is important for various emerging economies to recognise that direct selling is a thriving industry creating microentrepreneurs who contribute to their communities, and institute the necessary legislation to govern the industry, to clearly distinguish the scams from the genuine direct selling companies.